University of New Mexico Hospital Addictions and Substance Abuse Program - Albuquerque New Mexico

 University of New Mexico Hospital Addictions and Substance Abuse Program - Albuquerque, NM

-University Of New Mexico Hospital Addictions And Substance Abuse Program is treatment facility located at 2400 Tucker Avenue Ne in the 87131 zip code in Albuquerque, NM that offers medication-assisted addiction treatment.
-It accepts domestic violence victims, adult women and pregnant/postpartum women into its treatment service.
-University Of New Mexico Hospital Addictions And Substance Abuse Program provides methadone detox, buprenorphine detox and buprenorphine maintenance to children and adolescents.
-Some of the treatment approaches used by University Of New Mexico Hospital Addictions And Substance Abuse Program consist of brief intervention, trauma-related counseling and community reinforcement plus vouchers.
-University Of New Mexico Hospital Addictions And Substance Abuse Program also offers detox services and offers alcohol detox, opioid detox and benzodiazepines detoxification.
+University Of New Mexico Hospital Addictions And Substance Abuse Program is treatment center located at 2400 Tucker Avenue Ne in the 87131 zip code in Albuquerque, NM that offers medication assisted substance abuse treatment.
+It accepts transitional age young adults, pregnant/postpartum women and people with trauma into its treatment program.
+University Of New Mexico Hospital Addictions And Substance Abuse Program provides naltrexone administration, buprenorphine maintenance and methadone detox to children and adolescents.
+Some of the treatment approaches used by University Of New Mexico Hospital Addictions And Substance Abuse Program consist of cognitive behavioral therapy, relapse prevention and community reinforcement plus vouchers.
+University Of New Mexico Hospital Addictions And Substance Abuse Program also offers detoxification programs and offers opioid detox, methamphetamines detoxification and benzodiazepines detoxification.

 Address: 2400 Tucker Avenue NE, Albuquerque, NM 87131